hyuan27/Leetcode/README.md

 Use a counter in case k = 0, when k >0, just use in method, O(n)

+## 796. Rotate String

+The O(n^2) method is very easy to do, but there are clean one line versions

+The O(n) method using hash function require lots of modula arithmetic background in implementation, could be tough to write.
+But indeed faster

 ## 993. Cousins in Binary Tree:

 Can do this both use DFS and BFS, BFS achieve slightly better running time as it checks level by level, have bigger chance of stopping early.